COVID-19: An exploration of consecutive systemic barriers to pathogen-related data sharing during a pandemic

 \section{Introduction}

+Barriers to effective use of data to inform policy are not new, but became noteworthy during a global pandemic that has already infected hundreds of millions (\cite{owidcoronavirus}).
+Building on data-sharing challenges we encountered as scientists practicing in our own fields, we designed a qualitative remote interview-based study to investigate these barriers.

+After exploring literature (section 3), we present methods (section 4), and then share a comprehensive list of the consecutive systemic barriers our participants encountered when working to address the effects of the pandemic (section 5).
+This list is presented to inform policy and create effective sharing mechanisms before another such deadly event occurs.

+Whilst this research was intended specifically to look at non-private data, such as hospital bed capacity, or viral genomes, many participants had experience with private data types as well - and it quickly became clear throughout the study that most of the barriers we identified were common to both private and non-private data types.
+Much of the evidence we present are quotes and use-cases of the barriers our participants encountered, and given the sensitivity of topics such as data privacy (section 5.1.2) and governmental data suppression (section 6.1), all participants and quotes are anonymous.

-Barriers to effective use of data to inform policy are not new, but became noteworthy during a global pandemic that has already infected over 500 million and directly taken more than 6 million lives (\cite{owidcoronavirus}).
-We discuss consecutive systemic barriers professionals encounter when working to address the effects of the pandemic, with intent to inform policy and create effective sharing mechanisms before another such deadly event occurs.
-These barriers fall into five main categories, four of which are sequential: Knowing data exists, accessing that data, being able to understand and use the data, and being able to share your data and analyses in an online repository so others can re-use them.
+The barriers reported fall into five main categories, four of which are sequential: Knowing data exists, accessing that data, being able to understand and use the data, and being able to share your data and analyses in an online repository so others can re-use them.